Cola urceolata

 Cola urceolata, also known as bemange, bokosa, eboli, egwasa, ikaie, lekukumu, lungandu, lusakani, matadohohu, nesunguna, ngbilimo, ngono, and zimonziele, is a flowering shrub in the family Malvaceae.
+The specific epithet (urceolata) comes from Latin urceus (= pitcher, jug) and means "urn-shaped".

 Distribution

-Cola urceolata is native to central Africa, from Cameroon south to Gabon and east to the Democratic Republic of the Congo, as well as eastern Central African Republic.
+Cola urceolata is native to Central Africa, from southeastern Nigeria south to Kongo Central province of the Democratic Republic of the Congo and northeast to southeastern Central African Republic.